 Fuji releases its first full-carbon road bike, upon which Judith Arndt becomes the first woman to win a Road Race World Championship aboard a carbon-fiber bike.

 Regina Schleicher wins the Women’s Road Race World Championships on a Fuji.

 Fuji introduces the brand-redefining D-6 time-trial bike, opening the door to the world of triathlon.

 Fuji makes its debut at the Tour de France with Fuji-sponsored pro team Footon-Servetto.

-Aboard a Fuji team Geox-TMC bike, Juan Jose Cobo wins the Vuelta a España.
+Aboard a team Geox-TMC Fuji Altamira, Juan Jose Cobo wins the Vuelta a España.